 Over the years, many people have questioned whether or not Santa Claus has the right to enter homes and leave gifts behind wherever he goes.
-While the law may vary from country to country and state to state, North County San Diego criminal attorney Peter M. Liss believes that Santa has certainly not violated any laws in California.
+While the law may vary from country to country and state to state, criminal attorney Peter M. Liss believes that Santa has certainly not violated any laws in California.

-The most common crime Santa is accused of is breaking and entering, but this particular matter is not actually a crime in California.
-Instead, San Diego criminal lawyers know that persons can instead be charged with related charges such as burglary and trespassing.
+The most common crime Santa is accused of is breaking and entering, but this particular charge is not actually a crime in California.
+Instead, persons can instead be charged with related charges such as burglary and trespassing.
 Fortunately for Santa, he cannot be charged with either of these crimes in the Golden State.

 Even the fact that he has been known to eat cookies and milk inside the homes could not be considered petty theft, as everyone knows these are traditional gifts offered to St. Nick in exchange for his kind deliveries of seasonal cheer.
-There is an implied, non-verbal contract that Santa may enjoy these food offerings while he delivers gifts to a home and a good San Diego North county defense lawyer should be able to have such charges dismissed before Miss Claus finishes knitting another elf sweater.
+There is an implied, non-verbal contract that Santa may enjoy these food offerings while he delivers gifts to a home and a good theft lawyer should be able to have such charges dismissed before Miss Claus finishes knitting another elf sweater.

 More serious trespassing charges in California require that the person entering the property have some intent to violate the owner’s property rights.
 If the visitor refuses to leave when asked, damages the property, occupies the property without permission, or otherwise interferes with the owner’s rights, they are committing an act of trespassing.
-On the other hand, Santa merely enters the property, leaves gifts and then goes on to the next home.
-As he has not violated anyone’s property rights, a criminal defense lawyer in San Diego should be able to have Santa acquitted on such charges.
+Of course, Santa merely enters the property, leaves gifts and then goes on to the next home and as he has not violated anyone’s property rights, a criminal defense lawyer should be able to have Santa acquitted on such charges.

 Two other crimes Santa Claus is commonly accused of are animal cruelty and slavery or sweat shop labor.
 But so far as anyone can tell, his reindeer are well-trained domesticated animals who are cared for very well and only expected to work one day a year.
 While flying across the world overnight may be stressful for many animals, the reindeer seem well-trained and prepared for the ordeal, and are not, in fact, abused in the process.
 The fact that each of the nine reindeer has lived and worked for so long further proves that they are, in fact, particularly healthy animals.